1513 Voorhies Ave.

 TotalNeuroCare P.C. is one of the leading providers of TBI treatment, with our Physicians trained in the latest treatment methods, and able to offer the best short-term and long-term care recommendations.
+Being the best Brain Injury Rehabilitation Centers NYC, we offer safe and reliable treatment solutions in an affordable way.
 Below you will find some information about TBI, one of the leading yearly diagnosis with over 1.7 million annually afflicted in the United States alone.

 Important Statistics about Traumatic Brain Injury An estimated 1.7 million people are afflicted yearly by TBI and is one of the leading contributors to injury-related deaths in the United States accounting for 30.5% of all deaths.
 TBI. accounts for over 60,000 deaths annually according to the CDC.

 Levels of Traumatic Brain Injury There are three categories of TBI.
 Mild, Moderate, and Severe.
 Each categorized by different levels of the Glasgow Coma Scale.
 You can read more about the GCS on BrainLine here

 The effects of Traumatic Brain Injury can include but are not limited too the following cognitive effects memory loss, post-traumatic amnesia, concentration and attention problems, communication and language issues, and post-traumatic dementia.
 As well as the following emotional effects include irritability, anxiety, insomnia, depression, confusion, frustration, agitation, mood swings, and clinical depression.
 Behaviors may include violence, inappropriate actions, emotional outbursts, lack of self control, impulsivity, poor self-awareness, and alcohol and drug abuse.